Sinapsis-AI/sinapsis-object-detection/README.md

 <details>
 <summary id="uv"><strong><span style="font-size: 1.4em;">💻 UV</span></strong></summary>

-To run the webapp using the <code>uv</code> package manager, please:
+To run the webapp using the <code>uv</code> package manager, follow these steps:

 1. **Create the virtual environment and sync the dependencies**:
 ```bash